dekuNukem/ATX4VC/README.md

 * **DO NOT BYPASS FUSES**

-ATX4VC uses commonly available car fuses.
-Regular, Mini, and low-profile Mini all work, just push it into the header.
+ATX4VC uses common car fuses.
+Regular, Mini, and low-profile Mini all will work.
+Simply push into the holder.

 ![Alt text](photos/fuses.png)